gem-pasteur/PanACoTA/doc/source/usage.rst

 Output file format
 ------------------

-.. note:: See :ref:`below<docorepers>` for the details on output filenames.

 Your persistent genome file (``PersGenome_<pangenome>_<tol>[-multi][-mixed].lst`` or specified name) has the same format as the pangenome file.
 The family numbers in the first column correspond to pangenome family numbers.

 .. _docorepers: